velvia/links/README.md

 ## Big Data Processing

 * Great list of [Big Data Projects](http://blog.andreamostosi.name/big-data/)
+* Debasish G's list of [streaming papers and algorithms](https://gist.github.com//debasishg/8172796) - esp stuff on CountMinSketch and HyperLogLog
 * [Summingbird](https://github.com/twitter/summingbird) - For any dataset that can be aggregated using a monoid, promises to unify Storm, Hadoop, and in the future, Akka and Spark with a single DSL.
 Also has a neat library of monoids built in.
-* [Spark, Parquet, and Avro](http://zenfractal.com/2013/08/21/a-powerful-big-data-trio/) - a powerful big data trio

 * [Archery](http://making.meetup.com/post/64387936554/archery-an-immutable-r-tree-for-scala) - immutable R-tree library for fast geo/XY searches
 * [trails](https://github.com/danielkroeni/trails/blob/master/README.md) - parser combinators for graph traversal.
 Supports Tinker/Blueprints/Neo4j APIs.